Media

 Or so it seemed.

-I discovered that despite the scores of gardening books and articles extolling the virtues of bountiful home-grown vegetables, apparently no one had ever thought to compare the efficiency, per pound of food produced, of home gardens to the industrial food system, measuring everything from taste and nutrition to cost, safety, energy consumption, and yield.
+I discovered that despite the scores of gardening books and articles extolling the virtues of bountiful home-grown vegetables, apparently no one had ever thought to compare the efficiency, per pound of food produced, of self-sufficiency gardens to the industrial food system, measuring everything from taste and nutrition to cost, safety, energy consumption, and yield.

 Now, wait just a minute, some will surely say.
 Are you kidding?
 Everybody knows that one farmer with a tractor can do the work of a small army of gardeners with spades.
 And how could wielding a hoe in the garden possibly be more efficient than simply running out to the grocery store to pick up a few items, bingo, in 15 minutes?